HEY THERE, I'M ALLIE!

 A country girl turned city girl turned wanderer, with a bit of an off the beaten path kind of life journey.
 My favorite place in the world is New Zealand, no Italy, okay it's a tie between New Zealand and Italy!
 I’m obsessed with beautiful skies (sunrises, sunsets, starry nights, storm clouds, cloudless skies, you name it!).
 I can’t live without an absurdly large supply of peanuts.
 Taking photos is my favorite hobby.
 And if I won the lottery I’d spend every bit of my money eating, drinking, and traveling the world with the people that I love.
 But let’s back up a bit!

 I grew up down south in Georgia, where I acquired a proper southern drawl and learned the beauty of southern hospitality.
 I followed my first love to the Midwest for college, soaking up some good old fashioned Missouri kindness while slinging drinks behind a bar to put myself through school.
-From there I headed back east for graduate school in DC, studying journalism and public affairs followed by a stint in PR.
+From there I headed back east for graduate school in Washington, D.C., studying journalism and public affairs followed by a stint in PR.
 After that I made my way to the Big Apple, where I turned a lifelong dream into reality and made New York City my home.
 I spent nearly 15 years working on Wall Street and living the big city life before packing it all in for small town living in New Zealand, where I worked as a cellar rat in a winery and helped make back to back vintages of Marlborough Pinot Noir.
 Now I’m back at home in Georgia, where I started a small communications business of my own, my passion for food, wine, cocktails, and travel serving as the primary foundation for much of the work that I do.

 A very Italian father and a very German mother all but guaranteed my love of food and booze, and although I’m practically made of buttermilk biscuits and fried okra, we were far from a traditional southern family.
 My father was a native New Yorker and my mother a Navy brat, and together they brought deep cultural traditions and a sense of open-mindedness to our family.
 Unlike the conservative world around us, wine was a part of my life from a very young age, and hours spent around the dinner table eating and drinking was basically our norm.